Withholding rates for lump-sum payments

 - 30% (15% for Quebec) on amounts over $15,000.

 Recipients may have to pay extra tax on these amounts when they file their income tax and benefit returns.
 To avoid this situation, if a recipient requests it, you can:

 - calculate the annual tax to deduct from the recipient's yearly remuneration, including the lump-sum payment.
-For more information see "Step-by-step calculation of tax deductions" of Guide T4032, Payroll Deductions Tables of your province or territory;
+For more information, see "Step-by-step calculation of tax deductions" in Guide T4032, Payroll Deductions Tables of your province or territory;

 - calculate the annual tax to deduct from the recipient's yearly remuneration, not including the lump-sum payment; and

 - subtract the second amount from the first amount.